 In winter there is snow and ice on the volcano when you go above a certain height.
 Don’t forget to check the weather conditions before planning a hiking trip to the top!

-The Teide is so big that it can be seen from some neighbouring islands, like La Gomera, for example.
+The Teide is so big that it can be seen from almost every Canary island on a clear day.

 At night you have the clear sky above you with the beautiful Milky Way and millions of stars shining bright.
 During the day you can enjoy the warm sun shining down on you while you’re looking down on the clouds, the mountain ranges and the crater of the volcano.
 There is nothing comparable to that!